 Every business needs the same thing: to be seen.

-One of the best ways to increase the visibility of your home services business is to invest in local SEO.
-When you invest in search engine optimization that is focused on your local area you will only show up to customers you actually want and need.
+One of the best ways to increase the visibility of your home services business is to invest in local search engine optimization (SEO).
+When you invest in search engine optimization focused on your local area, you will only show up to customers you actually want and need.

 In this post, we'll teach you what local SEO is, why it's important, how the Google algorithm works, and how to improve local ranking for your company.